-The Council has a five-year Housing Investment programme, of which £10.16m is contractually committed.
+The Council has a five-year Housing Investment programme, of which £4.465m is contractually committed for delivery in 2022/23.
 This relates to a partnership arrangement to ensure all our properties continue to meet Decent Homes Standard and move towards achieving The Lincoln Standard.
-In addition to this the Council also has a five-year General Investment Programme, of which £2.672m is contractually committed.
-Crematorium improvements of £2.49m with the remainder to allow completion of schemes for Artificial Grass Pitches (£0.088m), IT and Telephony schemes (£0.044m), Electric vehicle charging points (£0.044m) and Car Park improvements (£0.006m).
+In addition to this the Council also has a five-year General Investment Programme, of which £7.69m is contractually committed for delivery in 2022/23.
+Market refurbishment of £6.98m, IT and Telephony schemes (£0.083m), St Mary's Guildhall (£0.348m) and to allow completion of schemes